KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 ---
-title: "Introuducing how to set up a bioinformatics project"
+title: "How to set up a bioinformatics project"
 author: "Alfredo Iacoangeli"
 date: "16/03/2020"
 ---